Loader

 .parse(data : ArrayBuffer, path : String, onLoad : Function, onError : Function)

-Parse a glTF-based ArrayBuffer, JSON string or object and fire onLoad callback when complete.
+Parse a glTF-based ArrayBuffer, JSON string, or an object and fire onLoad callback when complete.
 The argument to onLoad will be an Object that contains loaded parts: .scene, .scenes, .cameras, .animations, and .asset.

 Puzzles